 Some studies have shown that taking collagen may also help promote the production of creatine which is necessary for muscle growth.

-Muscle burns more calories at rest than fat so we definitely want to build and maintain as much muscle as possible to help to boost metabolism and burn more calories.
+Muscle burns more calories at rest than fat so we definitely want to build and maintain as much muscle as possible, especially as we get older, to help to boost metabolism and burn more calories.

 5. May Reduce Cellulite and Prevent Stretch Marks

 Although there is no concrete conclusion to the cause of cellulite or treatment, it is known that improvements in skin strength and elasticity are two important therapeutic aims in cellulite treatment.

 One study (23) discovered that supplementing with hydrolyzed collagen over a period of 6 months led to clear improvement of the skin appearance in women with moderate cellulite.

 Predisposition to stretch marks is mostly genetic and there are very few things that can reduce the chances of getting them.

 I cannot claim that supplementing with collagen will prevent stretch marks but improving skin elasticity may help!
 Like I mentioned above, I took Collagen every single day during pregnancy and postpartum.
 I did not get any stretch marks.
 I cannot say for certain that this was due to taking collagen but I definitely think it is worth a try!